By Amy Barnes ,

 Marsh McLennan is supporting groups who are working on new approaches to this challenge.

-We are using our risk pricing, risk engineering, and climate expertise to support organisations in making their case for investing in adaptation: In our recent survey of private-sector organisations, 83% of respondents said they had analyzed their climate risk, but nearly half are assessing risks only qualitatively and not also quantitatively.
+We are using our risk pricing, risk engineering, and climate expertise to support organisations in making their case for investing in adaptation: In our recent survey of private-sector organisations, 83% of respondents said they had analysed their climate risk, but nearly half are assessing risks only qualitatively and not also quantitatively.

 It was clear from discussions in New York that only the most sophisticated actors are thinking about resilience beyond their own assets when assessing the risks from the climate of the future.
 Many are still focused on the resilience to current conditions.
 However, for the people at NYCW it is well understood that resilience against current conditions will not be enough.